 Work Experience (optional)

-Successful completion of the Asia Pacific Institute of Information Technology Law Degree Foundation
+Asia Pacific Institute of Information Technology Degree Foundation

 The Staffordshire Graduate will be able to enter the employment market with the advantage of having strong Legal Skills combined with the key skills of Employability, Enterprise and Entrepreneurship.
 They will be fully equipped to embark on further training for a professional career as Practitioners.
 Alternatively, they may choose from a wide range of career options and commence their careers as Legal Executives, Legal Researchers, Academics, Legislators and Human Resource Executives.
 These careers may lead to senior positions such as Judges, Corporate and State leaders and eventually culminate in positions that would help influence the course of history.